JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 ### Structured logging

-<p>Azure Monitor can harvest huge amounts of data from many different sources.
+Azure Monitor can harvest huge amounts of data from many different sources.
 This is great!
 But also a big pain point if you can't find the relevant data due to vast amount of non-relevant data.
 Structured logging is not a new concept but has been around for a number of years.
-It basically gives you the option to add metadata to your logging, metadata that then can be searched on in Azure Monitor.</p>
+It basically gives you the option to add metadata to your logging, metadata that then can be searched on in Azure Monitor.

-<p>Take this simple example</p>
+Take this simple example

 {% highlight csharp linenos %}
 _logger.LogWarning($"Customer {Customer.Id} has several unpaid invoices");
 {% endhighlight %}

-<p>In this example, the customerId field will be replaced with the id of the customer and the new processed string will be sent to the logging framework.
+In this example, the customerId field will be replaced with the id of the customer and the new processed string will be sent to the logging framework.
 But with structured logging we can send both the unformatted string and the property separately.
 The logging framework will format the string correctly and also store the property as metadata.
-We do that by simply changing the logging line above to something like this:</p>
+We do that by simply changing the logging line above to something like this:

 {% highlight csharp linenos %}
 _logger.LogWarning("Customer {customerId} has several unpaid invoices", Customer.Id);
 {% endhighlight %}

-<p>Notice how we removed the leading <code class="code">$</code> before the string.
-The result in Azure Monitor is an object named <code class="code">customDimensions</code> next to the rest of the logging data, structured like this.</p>
+Notice how we removed the leading `$` before the string.
+The result in Azure Monitor is an object named `customDimensions` next to the rest of the logging data, structured like this.

 {% highlight json linenos %}
 {